 Entertainment and Sports Arena

 The new state-of-the-art home to Washington, DC’s WNBA Washington Mystics, located in Congress Heights, also hosts the NBA G League Capital City Go-Go, exhilarating concerts, pounding boxing matches and thrilling e-sports tournaments.
 It opened in September 2018.
 The 118,000-square foot, 4,200-seat facility is open year-round and prepped to host your next tournament, as well as your next concert or prize fight.
 Advanced arena WiFi is capable of pushing gigabits of data per second throughout the venue, making it a prime hub for DC’s e-sports community while intimate seating allows fans to get a prime view of the boxing ring during an MMA match.
 The venue is operated and managed by Events DC, the District’s convention and sports authority.

-Events at The Arena:
+Events at Entertainment and Sports Arena:

 - Professional Fighters League Semi-Finals (Oct.
 20, 2018)

 - Events DC Holiday Hoops Fest (Dec.
 22, 2018)

 - Colonial Athletic Association (CAA) Men’s Basketball Tournament (2020-2022)

 Discover the Real DC - The most exciting sports and entertainment in the nation’s capital

 Audi Field, located in Buzzard Point in Southwest DC is home to D.C.
 United, the most championed professional team in the Washington, DC.
 The state-of-the-art stadium, which opened in July 2018, hosts a variety of other sporting and cultural events, community activities and concerts.
 The capacity holds 20,000 fans, and also has 31 luxury suites, a bike valet, and 500,000 total square feet of mixed-use retail and residential space on site.

 - U.S. Mens National Soccer Team vs. Jamaica National Soccer Team (June 5, 2019)